Nullarbor Plain: History

-In August 1865, while travelling across the Nullarbor Plain, E.A.
-Delisser in his journal named both Nullarbor and Eucla for the first time.
+In August 1865, while travelling across the Nullarbor Plain, Edmund Delisser in his journal named both Nullarbor and Eucla for the first time.

 A proposed new state of Auralia (meaning "land of gold") would have comprised the Goldfields, the western portion of the Nullarbor Plain and the port town of Esperance.
 Its capital would have been Kalgoorlie.

 During the British nuclear tests at Maralinga in the 1950s, the Australian Government removed the Wangai people from their homeland.
 Since then, they have been awarded compensation, and many have returned to the general area.
 Others never left.

 Some agricultural interests are on the fringe of the plain including the 2.5 e6acre Rawlinna Station, the largest sheep station in the world, on the Western Australian side of the plain.
 The property has a short history compared to other properties of its type around Australia, having been established in 1962 by Hugh G. MacLachlan, of the South Australian pastoral family.
 An older property is Madura Station, situated closer to the coast; it has a size of 1.7 e6acre and is also stocked with sheep.
 Madura was established prior to 1927; the extent of the property at that time was reported as 2 e6acre.

 In 2013, a huge area of the Nullarbor Plain, stretching almost 200 km from the Western Australian border to the Great Australian Bight, was proclaimed as the Nullarbor Wilderness Protection Area under the Wilderness Protection Act 1992 (SA), doubling the area of land in South Australia under environmental protection to 1.8 e6ha.
 The area contains 390 species of plants and a large number of habitats for rare species of animals and birds.